UPCEA 2025 Summit for Online Leadership and Administration (SOLAR) Conference | July 22-24, 2025 | Portland, OR

 • Cheryl MurphyCheryl Murphy, University of Arkansas

-• Kim SiegenthalerKim Siegenthaler, University of Hawaii
+• Kim SiegenthalerKim Siegenthaler, University of Hawai'i System

 • Nancy ColemanNancy Coleman, Harvard University